telliott99/MyUnix/git_setup.rst

 Do the copy using the website.
 Click the ``+`` at the top-right corner (on the github page, next to your username).
 Set up a public repository, following the directions

-I will do one for this project, which I just started yesterday, and isn't on github yet.
+I will do one for this project, which I just started yesterday, so it isn't on github yet.
 I'm calling it **MyUnix**.

 After that, I should be able to ``cd`` into the  ``MyUnix`` project directory and do: